Some time ago I got really annoyed with some ways my computer behaves, so I decided to put in the work to figure out how to fix those annoyances.

 - Change your keyboard layout to Qwerty.

 - Enter the passphrase you want to add, then confirm it.
-(Since your keyboard is now Qwerty, and it will also be Qwerty when you unlock it, the locations of the keys that you are pressing now will be the same locations when you want to unlock.)
+(Since your keyboard is now Qwerty, and it will also be Qwerty when you unlock it, the locations of the keys that you are pressing now will be the same locations when you want to unlock.
+I pretended that I was using my favourite non-Qwerty layout and entered my password.
+If you think about this, it should hopefully make sense.)

 - Change your keyboard layout back.